 Well, no self-respecting Southern California girl in those days walked more than a block.
 I started parking in places the law said I shouldn’t.
 Naturally, the parking tickets started coming.
 I never paid them.
 I was young and had no conscience.
-I’m sure whoever was still on the registration was inundated with parking tickets.
+I’m sure whoever the car was registered to was inundated with parking tickets.
 But, I had, as I said, no conscience.

 That car was a part of the best time of my life.
-When Kathe and I were single, we would cruise Santa Monica in this sexy little thing and flirt with the guys who would honk and yell, “Welcome to California, Y’all.”
+When Kathe and I were single and on the prowl, we would cruise Santa Monica in this sexy little thing and flirt with the guys who would honk and yell, “Welcome to California, Y’all.”
 It had Alabama plates.
 Before Kathe and I both married and became respectable, that little car got me safely home after many a wild, all night party.

 Rick tried to teach me how to drive a stick shift.
 I didn’t know it then, but I had a bad case of spacial dyslexia.
 I ran into more chain link fences and trash cans than I can remember.
 I knocked over a stop sign once.
 That’s when he decided that I was a lost cause.
 Probably a good thing.

 So, back to the Z car.
 Here was the barber, Richard, offering me the Academy Award of cars.
 How could I say no?
 A measly gear shift wasn’t going to keep me from the Z car!
 He drove up to his house, handed me the keys and said, “See you on Friday night.”